<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 That’s the good news.

-The bad news?
-If you set up your email alias the way that Google expects you to set up your alias — by entering its SMTP server, username, and password — you’ll send your messages from Gmail through that email provider’s servers.
+• If you set up your email alias the way that Google expects you to set up your alias — by entering its SMTP server, username, and password — you’ll send your messages from Gmail through that email provider’s servers.
+And its servers are almost certainly not as naturally high-deliverability at Google’s.

-And you can even use GMass to send your mail merge campaigns using your alias email.
+Plus, I’ll show you how you can even use GMass to send your mail merge campaigns using your alias email and take advantage of our suite of deliverability tools.

 Gmail Alias Set Up: Table of Contents